How to Avoid Travel Scams

 Many people use these Wi-Fi networks because they’re easy to access and usually free, but identity thieves can access those networks and steal your information.
 Be sure not to access any important sites that have your personal information like financial accounts and health records.
 Save that for a secure network.

 Staying on top of your financial accounts while traveling allows you to easily detect any fraudulent activity right away, rather than not noticing until days or weeks after you’ve returned home.
-Our lets you control and remotely manage all aspects of your Robins Financial debit and .
+Our free Card Guard app lets you control and remotely manage all aspects of your Robins Financial debit and credit cards.
 You can set alerts based on transaction type or amount, including ATM transactions, international use, gas station transaction, or if the card is declined.
-You can also in to be notified of account activity including debit card purchases, withdrawals, low balance, or insufficient funds.
+You can also set up e-Alerts in Digital Banking to be notified of account activity including debit card purchases, withdrawals, low balance, or insufficient funds.
 You can even set a daily alert to notify you of your account balance so you always know what’s in your account.
 If you no longer wish to receive these alerts after you return, you can disable them just as easily as you set them up.

 Monitor Your Accounts